Security Dispatcher Job Description: Template & Key Skills

 Response and dispatch

-• Answer incoming calls from clients, both emergency and non-emergency, in a professional and courteous manner.
+- Answer incoming calls from clients, both emergency and non-emergency, professionally and courteously.

 Incident management